DestroyedClone/RiskOfBulletstorm/README.md

 ## Red
-Unity: +0.1 (+0.05 per stack) base damage per unique item in inventory Number 2: Boosts your damage when you're the only survivor/team:player alive.'
+Unity: +0.1 (+0.05 per stack) base damage per unique item in inventory Number 2: Boosts your damage when you're the only survivor/team:player alive.

 ## Lunar
 Metronome: Gain a 2% damage bonus for every enemy you kill with the same skill, up to 150%.
 Gain 50 extra stacks per pickup.
 Lose 25 stacks upon using a different skill.